aksel-blaise/garymorph/analysis/linear-metrics.md

   - Wheat (1953, 204–5, Plate 36)

+### Gary type-varieties

+Soon after the Gary type was formally defined, the type-varieties followed.
+Like the Gary point itself, the previously-defined type-varieties include substantial variation.

+  - Ford, Phillips, and Haag (1955) at the Jaketown site (MS)
+      - Gary Stemmed
+      - Typical Gary Stemmed
+      - Broad Gary Stemmed
+      - Thin Gary Stemmed
+      - Small Gary Stemmed
+  - Ford and Webb (1956) at the Poverty Point site (LA)
+      - Gary Large
+      - Gary Typical
+      - Gary Small
+  - Johnson (1961) at the Yarbrough and Miller sites (TX)
+      - var.
+Kaufman
+      - var.
+Alsa
+      - var.
+Hobson
+      - var.
+Runge
+      - var.
+Emory
+      - var.
+Kemp
+      - var.
+Panna Maria
+      - var.
+Kenedy
+      - var.
+Colfax
+  - Phillips (1970) in the lower Yazoo Basin (MS)
+      - var.
+Mabin
+  - Schambach (1970) at the Cooper and Means sites (AR)
+      - var.
+Gary
+      - var.
+Malvern
+      - var.
+LeFlore
+      - var.
+Bodcaw
+      - var.
+Manice
+      - var.
+Camden
+      - var.
+Camden subgroup A
+      - var.
+Camden subgroup B
+  - Shafer (1973) at the George C. Davis site (TX)
+      - Group 1
+      - Group 2
+  - Williams and Brain (1983) at the Lake George Site (MS)
+      - var.
+Maybon
+  - Densmore (2007) at the Scott site (OK)
+      - Class A
+      - Class B
+      - Class C

-#### Discussions of manufacture and retouch in Gary dart points
+### Discussions of manufacture and retouch in Gary dart points

-In his study of the lithic assemblage from the Icy Eye site, Studer (1982, 67–73, Figure 3) posited a useful reduction sequence.
-Unlike other areas where Gary dart points are produced, the available raw materials from the area where Studer was working (east Texas) were quite small (Studer 1982).
+In his study of the lithic assemblage from the Icy Eye site, Studer (1982, 67–73, Figure 3) posited an archaic pebble core reduction sequence.
+Unlike other areas where Gary dart points are produced, the available raw materials from the area where Studer was working (east Texas) were small (Studer 1982).
 Studer (1982, 71) posits that bipolar flaking may have been used to reflect the percussion force otherwise lost through movement, where anvil stones were used to hold the pebbles stationary and localise percussion forces.
+The anvil stones recovered from the Icy Eye site included U-shaped pits, which Studer (1982, 71) believed to be suggestive of the bipolar technique used in flaking, or splitting, rounded pebbles.
+He further reasons that “few angular or worked pebbles were chipped on the anvils since such object pieces would tend to cause V-shaped pits” (Studer 1982, 71).

   - Ensor and Carlson (1991, Figure 85)